ddrichel/Mutect2_calling_performance_bug/README.md

 ![FD_TN_4170_filter_FD_TN_4181_filter_FD_TN_4190_filter_FD_TN_4200_filter_FD_TN_4260_filter](figures/WES_FD_tn_default.png)

 Curiously, we do not observe such a substantial drop in precision in WGS data, neither in tumor-only nor in tumor-normal mode.
-In the foillowing, our "v04" corresponds to gatk 4.1.7.0 and out "v05" corresponds to gatk 4.2.6.0:
+In the foillowing, our "v04" corresponds to GATK 4.1.7.0 and out "v05" corresponds to GATK 4.2.6.0:

 Tumor-normal: